julian-klode/lingolang/docs/permissions.md

         \end{cases} \\
         & \qquad \ \text{ for all } 0 \le i \le n, 0 \le j \le m
 \end{align*}
-TODO: Why do we use $mov$ for receivers, parameters, return values?
+$mov$ is used for the receiver, parameters, and return values, because $mov$ is essentially just the sub-permission-of operation, or at least that's what it was.
+It later gained the requirement that sources be readable, which means it is currently impossible to assign functions with unreadable receivers, parameters, or return values.

-Pointers are another special case: When a pointer is copied, itself is copied, but the target is referenced (as we now have two pointers to the same target):
+Pointers are another special case: When a pointer is copied, the pointer itself is copied, but the target is referenced (as we now have two pointers to the same target):
 \begin{align*}
     ass(a * A, b * B) &:\Leftrightarrow \begin{cases}
         ass(a, b) \text{ and } ref(A, B)    & \text{copy} \\